 Caution Required When Taking Remeron

-The misuse of Remeron by not respecting the dosage or taking it more often than recommended can lead to a substance use disorder.
-Drug interactions also pose health hazards.
+As already discussed, Remeron and alcohol should not be taken together due to the negative health consequences.
+Since the medication doesn’t interact well with most antidepressants it is better to contact a physician before administering both drugs.
+Also, people who use weed should stay away from Mirtazapine to avoid complications.
+Drug interactions also pose health hazards and may evoke some discomforting adverse reactions in patients, such as for example Remeron weight gain.
 The patient should be informed about this danger before being prescribed Remeron.
 Numerous drug rehab centers provide help to patients who develop an addiction to any drug.
 Substance abuse treatment in such centers facilitates a long-standing recovery.

 Find the best treatment options.
 Call our free and confidential helpline

 - S. Antilla, E. Leinonen.
 (2001).
 A Review of The Pharmacological and Clinical Profile of Mirtazapine.
 PubMed. https://pubmed.ncbi.nlm.nih.gov/11607047/